open-science-uppsala/open_science_uppsala/README.md

 at `richel@richelbilderbeek.nl`
 if you want to organize or participate in activities.

+#### What is the Twitter of Open Science Uppsala?

+We don't have one.

+For those that are Twitter-savy: you are encouraged to volunteer to maintain our Twitter account :-)

+#### How can I follow Open Science Uppsala?

+We do not have anything fancy yet: this website is the only thing we have.

+ * For those that are Twitter-savy: you are encouraged to volunteer to maintain our Twitter account :-)
+ * For those that enjoy email lists: you are encouraged to volunteer to setup an email list :-)

 #### Why is Open Science Uppsala at the Stadsbibliotek?
 Why not at the university?

 Because the meetings are intended to be open to everyone